TienSFU25/2650-weekly-exercises/w1/README.md

 ### Q3: SVG

 In SVG, figure out a way to write out your name using path.
 You can write in print or recursive.

 Figure out a way to animate it using keyframes.
 It could be the most basic translate or rotation, or you can get as creative as you'd like

-#### Other CSS Techniques

-Pick two interesting-looking CSS techniques from these articles:
-CSS Tricks
-12 Awesome CSS3 Features

-[If you have any other suggestions for techniques to add here, email Tien.]

 ### Submission